coralpeony/Daily_Planner_App_EDementieva/README.md

 In this Challenge I applied the core skills we've recently learned, such as DOM manipulation, JavaScript and jQuery.
 I also used the Moment.js library to work with date and time.

 The app runs in the browser and features dynamically updated HTML and CSS, all powered by jQuery.
-The app adapts to multiple screen sizes.

 ## Installation

 N/A

 ## Usage of the application:

-AS AN employee with a busy schedule,
-You WANT to add important events to a daily planner, SO THAT You can manage your time effectively.

 The app displays the current day at the top of the calendar when a user opens the planner.